etianen/django-herokuapp/README.md

 Running your site in the Heroku environment
 -------------------------------------------

-Because your site is configured to take much of it's configuration from environmental variables stored on Heroku, running a development server can be tricky.
-In order to run the development server with full access to the Heroku configuration, simply use the following command:
+Because your site is configured to some of it's configuration from environmental variables stored on Heroku, running a development server can be tricky.
+In order to run the development server using the Heroku configuration, simply use the following command:

 ```
 $ ./manage.py herokuapp runserver